zvakanaka/internship_2016_zvakanaka.github.io/_posts/2016-5-12-Week-3-Thursday.md

 Anything in the `public` directory is now public facing.

-I also decided to use mongodb by way of the mongoose plugin.
-This was done in Heroku by following a [scotch.io](https://scotch.io/tutorials/use-ejs-to-template-your-node-application) guide.
+I also decided to use MongoDB by way of the [mongoose](https://github.com/mongolab/hello-mongoose) plugin.
+This was done in Heroku by following a [scotch.io](https://scotch.io/tutorials/use-ejs-to-template-your-node-application) and a [mongoose](https://github.com/mongolab/hello-mongoose) guide.

 The port is not finished, but data is getting loaded onto a page.